KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_6_branching_and_the_art_of_collaboration.md

 6. In Git Bash or iTerm2 you are probably still in the _MyFirstRepo_ directory from step 4.
 If so, type `cd ..` to navigate back up to your `VersionControl` directory.
 If you are anywhere else change directories to the _VersionControl_ directory.

-6. Clone the repository and `cd` into it.
+7. Clone the repository and `cd` into it.

-7. Using the issue number from step 3, make a new branch.
-In Git Bash or iTerm2, create a branch called issue-## where “##” is the issue number you've been assigned.
-If you were assigned issue #4 your branch name would be **issue-04**.
-Type `git checkout -b issue-##` to do this.
+7. Use the issue number from step 4, make a new branch.
+In Git Bash or iTerm2, type `git checkout -b issue-##` to do this.

+    {% hint style='tip' %}
+    If you are working on issue #4, your branch name would be **issue-04**.
+    {% endhint %}

 8. To view all branches within the repo, type `git branch` .
-This should show you at least two branches - master, and the one you just created.
-The branch you are working in will be highlighted with an asterisk (*).
+This should show you at least two branches - master, and the issue-## branch you just created.
+The branch you are currently working in will be highlighted with an asterisk (*).

     {% hint style='tip' %}
     To switch between branches type `git checkout {{branchname}}`